MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// FALSE if invoked on another frame.
         [propget] HRESULT IsMainFrame([out, retval] BOOL* value);

+        /// Returns TRUE if the context menu request occured on a component
+        /// that contained a link.
+        [propget] HRESULT ContainsLink([out, retval] BOOL* value);

         /// Gets the uri of the page.
         [propget] HRESULT PageUri([out, retval] LPWSTR* value);

         /// Gets the uri of the frame.
-Will match the PageUri is `get_IsMainFrame` is TRUE.
+Will match the PageUri if `get_IsMainFrame` is TRUE.
         [propget] HRESULT FrameUri([out, retval] LPWSTR* value);

         /// Gets the source uri of element (if context menu requested on a media element, null otherwise).